 Easy Vegan Mayo

-Over the last few days, I’ve thoroughly enjoyed slathering this vegan mayo on a slice of No-Knead Bread with fresh tomatoes, leafy greens, avocado, salt & pepper.
-I can’t seem to get enough, and I know you’re going to LOVE this plant-based, eggless mayo too!
+Over the last few days, I’ve been slathering it on thick slices of No-Knead Bread with juicy tomatoes, leafy greens, avocado, salt, and pepper — and I can’t seem to stop.
+It’s that good!

 Ingredient Notes